jvaldez90/COMP371_project/README.md

 [Figure 4] Ball: https://live.staticflickr.com/4022/4289809947_06ffd6b30b_b.jpg

-I certify that this submission is my original work and meets the Faculty's Expectations of Originality
+We certify that this submission is our original work and meets the Faculty's Expectations of Originality

 Features and Functionalities:
 -----------------------------

-     I was able to render textures onto my object models.
-However, I was not able to implement a light source and render shadows properly onto my world scene.

-Overall Self-Evaluation:
+Overall Team-Evaluation:
 -------------------------

-     I had difficulties understanding how to render and implement shadows into my world model.
-I had tried the modify the example codes from the Lab 8 for the light sources and shadows.
-However, I did not know how to configure the shadows on to my world scene.
-Given the strict time constrains, I could only implement the texture mapping and proper racket and letter rotations.